ibm-cloud-architecture/eda-tech-academy/docs/lab2/kstream.md

     .to(outTopicName);
     ```

-### Dead letter topic
+### Exercise 3: Dead letter topic

 Extend the topology to route the records in error to a dead letter topic.
+This will be using the concept of branches.